-In accordance with 24 CFR §990.145(a)(1), HACM received approval from the local HUD office to place public housing units across different elderly/mixed population and family developments into the Undergoing Modernization subcategory.
+In accordance with 24 CFR §990.145(a)(1), HACM received approval from the local HUD office to place public housing units into the Undergoing Modernization sub-category.
 HACM anticipates it will make a similar request in 2023.

 Other Capital Grant Programs (i.e. Capital Fund Community Facilities Grants or Emergency Safety and Security Grants):